top of page

 Intent

 Reading is a significant skill required for children to achieve in all aspects of learning and academic success and is taught with a holistic approach across the school curriculum.
 Reading is critical to developing vocabulary and oracy skills.
-Such opportunities are extended in our outdoor learning that forms a significant part of a child’s education at South Molton Community Primary School.
-Outdoor learning stimulates the imagination, bringing subjects to life in a real context and having a huge impact on children’s self-esteem and confidence by providing alternative inspiring environments for reading outside or encouraging the use of books for research purposes.
+Such opportunities are extended in our outdoor learning that forms a significant part of a child’s learning at South Molton Community Primary School.
+Outdoor learning stimulates the imagination, whilst not only bringing subjects to life in a real context it has a huge impact on children’s self-esteem and confidence providing alternative inspiring environments for reading outside or encouraging the use of books for research purposes.

 Implementation